 - Lost Earning Capacity – Loss of future ability to earn more money in the future due to impairments from the injuries

 - Loss of companionship – Loss of affection or relations in a marriage or, in wrongful death cases, the loss of the loved one

 - Special Damages – A general category that covers all monetary losses after an accident

 Seeking Legal Help

 A commercial truck accident can be complicated.
-Contact an experienced attorney, like Smiley Law, to get help in determining fault, negligence, and the best recovery theories that may help repair your damages or injuries caused by an accident with a large truck.
+Contact an experienced attorney, like Smiley Law Firm, to get help in determining fault, negligence, and the best recovery theories that may help repair your damages or injuries caused by an accident with a large truck.